The Midshipman

 The Midshipman is a 1925 American silent romantic drama film directed by Christy Cabanne.
 The film stars Ramon Novarro and Harriet Hammond.
 Joan Crawford had an early uncredited role as an extra.

 Plot

-James Randall (Novarro), a second year upperclassman at the Naval Academy, befriends plebe Ted Lawrence (Barry).
-At an Academy dance, James meets and falls in love with Ted's sister Patricia (Hammond).
-She is engaged to Basil Courtney (Kent), a wealthy reprobate who arranges with Rita (Key) to discredit James.
+James Randall, a second year upperclassman at the Naval Academy, befriends plebe Ted Lawrence.
+At an Academy dance, James meets and falls in love with Ted's sister Patricia.
+She is engaged to Basil Courtney, a wealthy reprobate who arranges with Rita to discredit James.
 On the night of the big dance, Rita goes to the guardhouse where James is scheduled to be on duty and arranges to be found with him.
 Ted has taken his place on duty, however, and James sees Ted with Rita in the guardhouse.
 Honor-bound to report Ted for violating Academy rules, James decides instead to resign.
 Courtney abducts Patricia on his yacht, and James rescues her.
 James discovers Rita's complicity in Courtney's schemes and decides to stay at the Academy, marrying Patricia upon his graduation.